Mehdi-Adjaoue/aws_notebook/README.md

     ```source venv/bin/activate```

-1. Each time you disconnect fromthe ssh session, the server will be closed.
+1. Each time you disconnect from the ssh session, the server will be closed.
 If you want to keep it running :

     ```
     nohup jupyter notebook &